Support Close to Home

-• Parent education classes, life skills workshops or support groups
+Parent education classes, life skills workshops, and support groups

 Dixon Family Services

-Dixon Family Services is dedicated to enhancing the quality of life for all families and individuals in our diverse community.
+Dixon Family Services is a nonprofit 501(c)(3) dedicated to enhancing the quality of life for all families and individuals in the diverse community.
 Intervention and support services are bolstered by collaboration with local schools, churches, businesses, and community organizations.
 Please note, walk-in services or emergency assistance are not available.
 To access services, please make an appointment.
 Leave a message with your name, phone number, city you live in, and your reason for calling.

 155 North 2nd St.